Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Check:

-Find out how to correctly fill in brand data in Semly so the system can better analyze your company's visibility in AI answers
+Learn how to correctly fill in your brand data in Semly so the system can better analyze your company's visibility in AI answers

 How to create prompts and topics